projectriff/riff/rfc/rfc-0005-customizable-consumption-offset.md

 The proposed change should be totally backwards compatible with existing riff with
 - the cli option being optional
 - its default value being `latest`, which is the current effective mode used.

-## FAQ
-*Answers to common questions that may arise and those that you’ve commonly been asked after requesting comments for this proposal.*